aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 1. If the attribute is type "S" string, then call [compoundHash](./beacons.md#compoundHash) on the string value.
-1. If the attribute is not a string, and the beacon is [compound](./beacons.md#IsCompound), then the beacon calculation must fail.
+1. If the attribute is not a string, and the beacon is [compound](./beacons.md#IsCompound), then the beacon calculation fails.
 1. otherwise, [serialize](../dynamodb-encryption-client/ddb-attribute-serialization.md)
 the attribute, and call [plainHash](./beacons.md#plainHash) on the result.

 ### Beacon Keys

-A single non-rotating branch key will be stored in the hierarchy keyring.
+A single non-rotating branch key will be stored in the hierarchy keyring for each table.
-For each individual beacon, we will call the hierarchy keyring's HKDF function, using a SHA256 of the beacon name as the nonce, to generate a consistent data key for each beacon.
+For each individual beacon, we will call the hierarchy keyring's HKDF function, using a SHA256 of the beacon name as the salt to generate a consistent HMAC key for each beacon.
+Details to be firmed up once there is a hierarchy keyring spec.

 [TODO: add link to hierarchy keyring spec in private-aws-encryption-sdk-specification-staging]

+### Versioning

 ### Version Number